thoughtspile/awesome-tiny-js/README.md

 - [rosetta](https://github.com/lukeed/rosetta) - Bare-bones interpolation in 300 bytes.
 - [lingui](https://github.com/lingui/js-lingui) - 1.7Kb core with template strings and optional react connector. babel-depenent.
 - [eo-locale](https://github.com/ibitcy/eo-locale) - Interpolation & dates / numbers in under 2Kb, including react bindings.

+## Dates and Time

+Date and time manipulation in pure JS is quite verbose.
+Luckily, two of the top date libraries have sensible size:

+- [date-fns](https://github.com/date-fns/date-fns/) - Not tiny as a whole, but most functions are under 1Kb each (`format` is quite heavy).
+- [dayjs](https://github.com/iamkun/dayjs) - 2Kb-ish library with _alomost_ moment.js-compatible API, covers most use cases.

+And here are some more packages that only do formatting:

+- [tinytime](https://github.com/aweary/tinytime) - Simple 1Kb date formatter, like `{h}:{mm} -> 9:33`.
+- [tinydate](https://github.com/lukeed/tinydate) - 400-byte date formatter, only supports padded numeric format (September -> 09).
+- [time-stamp](https://github.com/jonschlinkert/time-stamp) - More of the same, in 700 bytes.
+- [ms](https://github.com/vercel/ms) - Parse & format ms durations, e.g. `"1m" <-> 60000`, in 900 bytes.
+- [timeago.js](https://github.com/hustcc/timeago.js) - Format dates into stuff like _X minutes ago_ or _in X hours,_ 2Kb.
+- [fromnow](https://github.com/lukeed/fromnow) - More of the same, but in 350 bytes.

+Note that the built-in [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) has decent support.

 ## Generic Utilities